opera-adt/dist-s1/README.md

 docker run -ti dist-s1
 ```
 Within the container, you can run the CLI commands and the test suite.

+# Contribution Instructions

+This is an open-source plugin and we welcome contributions and issue tickets.

+Because we use this plugin for producing publicly available datasets, we are heavily reliant on utilizing our test suite and CI/CD pipeline for more rapid development.
+If you are apart of the OPERA project, please ask to be added to the Github organization so you can create a PR via branch in this repository.
+That way, you will have access to the secrets needed to run the test suite and build the Docker image.
+That said, a maintainer can always integrate a PR from a fork to ensure the automated CI/CD is working as expected.

+# Design/Organization of the Repository

+There are two main components to the DIST-S1 workflow:

+1. Curation and localization of the OPERA RTC-S1 products.
+This is captured in the `run_dist_s1_sas_prep_workflow` function within the [`workflows.py` file](src/dist_s1/workflows.py).
+2. Application of the DIST-S1 algorithm to the localized RTC-S1 products.
+This is captured in the `run_dist_s1_sas_workflow` function within the [`workflows.py` file](src/dist_s1/workflows.py).

+These two steps can be run serially as a single workflow via `run_dist_s1_sas_workflow` in the [`workflows.py` file](src/dist_s1/workflows.py).
+There are associated CLI entrypoints to the functions via the `dist-s1` main command (see [SAS usage](#as-a-sds-science-application-software-sas) or the [run_sas.sh](examples/run_sas.sh) script).

+In terms of design, each step of the workflow relies heavily on writing its outputs to disk.
+This allows for testing of each step via staging of inputs on disk.
+It also provides a means to visually inspect the outputs of a given step (e.g. via QGIS) without additional boilerplate code to load/serialize in-memory data.
+There is a Class `RunConfigData` (that can be serialized as a `run_config.yml`) that functions to validate the inputs provided by the user and store the necessary paths for intermediate and output products (including those required for each of the workflow's steps).
+Storing these paths is quite tedious and each run config instance stores these paths via tables or dictionaries for easier lookup (e.g. by `jpl_burst_id` and acquisition timestamp).

+There are also important libraries used to do the core of the disturbance detections including:

+1. [`distmetrics`](https://github.com/opera-adt/distmetrics) which provides an easy interface to compute the disturbance metrics as they relate to a baseline of RTC-S1 inputs and a recent set of acquisition data.
+2. [`dist-s1-enumerator`](https://github.com/opera-adt/dist-s1-enumerator) which provides the functionality to localize the necessary RTC-S1 inputs.
+3. [`tile-mate`](https://github.com/opera-calval/tile-mate) which provides the functionality to localize static tiles including the water mask.

+These are all available via `conda-forge` and maintained by the DIST-S1 team.

 # Delivery Instructions